expertcoder/symcore-skeleton/README.md

 This Skeleton application come with common things setup that you would use with almost every project.
 Simply fork this repository and then you can modify what you need.

-This works really well with my "SLAMP server" (Symfony and LAMP). - not currently a public repo.
+This works well with my "SLAMP server" (https://github.com/expertcoder/slamp)

 ####Features